Our Journey To Canyonlands

 The hike to the arch is short and fairly simple!
 And the arch is beautiful and unique, as it hangs over a cliff that looked at least 1000 feet tall!
 This was a good and straightforward hike with a picturesque view.
 It is especially famous for sunrise if you have the dedication to hiking there that early!
 We didn’t go to see the sunrise, but we were still extremely impressed with the arch and view.
 Even if you just went to arches and think you’ve seen it all, this arch is different, unique, and the backdrop is beautiful!

 After we were sufficiently worn out from False Kiva, we visited some look out points, which were fantastic spots!
-Bring a camera for the overlooks alone; they provide fantastic photo ops!
+Bring a camera for the overlooks alone; they provide awesome photo ops!

 8-11:30 Drive to Canyonlands